Minneapolis Drug Crime Attorneys

 - CDS possession without a prescription

 Don't wait any longer to obtain the advice and representation you need.
 We serve clients in St. Paul, Minneapolis, and the greater Minnesota area.
-Our lawyer is a board-certified specialist by State Bar Board of Legal Specialization — an achievement only 3% of attorneys can claim.
+One of our lead attorneys, Joseph Tamburino, is board certified by the State Bar Board of Legal Specialization as a legal specialist in criminal law — an achievement only 3% of attorneys can claim.
 Simply put, we have what it takes to protect you.
-We're here to help you know where you stand and what to do next.
+We are here to help you know where you stand and what to do next.

-Call Caplan & Tamburino Law Firm, P.A. today at (612) 444-5020 to set up a time to meet with our Minneapolis drug crime lawyers in a free, no-obligation case evaluation.
+Call Caplan & Tamburino Law Firm, P.A. today to set up a time to meet with our Minneapolis drug crime defense lawyers in a free consultation.